Acetaminophen (a-seet-a-MIN-oh-fen), Codeine Phosphate (KOE-deen FOS-fate)

 How to Store and Dispose of This Medicine

-- Store the medicine at room temperature in a closed container, away from heat, moisture, and direct light.
-Do not freeze the oral liquid or keep it in the refrigerator.
+- Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
+Keep oral liquid in the refrigerator.
+Do not freeze.

 - Keep all medicine away from children and never share your medicine with anyone.